 - your pouches, of course, in the color you want your snowflake to be (I used white.)

 1. Cut out a snowflake from freezer paper.
 See how here.
-To make you paper craft look more like a snowflake than a mandala, you'll want to cut a wedge out of the center on your triangle of paper (in a decorated manner, of course).
+To make the paper look more like a snowflake than a mandala, you'll want to cut a wedge out of the center of the folded triangle of paper, leaving more of a v-shape rather than a triangle.
+You'll want to do this in a decorated manner, of course, as shown below.

-2. Iron the freezer paper snowflakes, shiny side down, onto your pouch.
-Put a small piece of cardboard inside the pouch to keep the paint from bleeding through to the back.
+2. Iron the freezer paper snowflake(s), shiny side down, onto your pouch.
+Slip a piece of cardboard inside the pouch to keep the paint from bleeding through to the back once you start painting.

-3. Paint around the snowflakes with fabric paint.
+3. Carefully paint around and over the snowflakes with fabric paint.
 I used my airbrush because it evenly disperses a thin, even layer of paint, giving a professional looking result.
 If you don't have an airbrush, though, you can carefully dab the paint onto the pouch, being especially careful as you paint around the edges of the freezer paper snowflake so that the edges don't lift, allowing paint to get underneath.

 4. Let the paint dry, and then carefully peel the freezer paper snowflake off of your pouch.
 Admire your beautiful snowflake!!